Bangladesh protests: Sheikh Hasina's exit could be a migration call

-Bangladesh news: Sheikh Hasina resigned as prime minister on Monday and fled the country after being in power for the past 15 years.
-This sudden turn of events in neighbouring Bangladesh has created a political vacuum, with Bangladesh's Army Chief General Waker-Uz-Zaman saying he would talk to the President to form an interim government.
+Bangladesh protests: Sheikh Hasina resigned as prime minister on Monday and fled the country after being in power for the past 15 years.
+This sudden turn of events in neighbouring Bangladesh has created a political vacuum, with Bangladesh's Army Chief General Waker-Uz-Zaman talking to the President on Monday, to form an interim government.

-Political experts from Bangladesh said that Sheikh Hasina's hurried and unceremonious departure may lead to the possibility of former US-leaning bureaucrats and governors taking over next.
-Though experts said military rule is unlikely, they cannot rule out the possibility of Bangladeshi Hindu nationals migrating to India over time.

 Get Quick Cash in Minutes!